-There are two answers to the question of how to make a remote worker feel like part of the team- a short one and a long one.
+There are two answers to the question of how to make remote workers feel like part of the team- a short one and a long one.

 The short answer is: Just be human.
 Treat your remote workers just as any other employee (just as any other person, rather).
 Be empathetic and be there for them in whatever capacity you need to or can be.